nus-cs2113-AY2122S1/ip/docs/README.md

 ## Start Guide

 1. Ensure that Java Runtime Environment (JRE) 11 is installed on your system
-2. Download the Duke `ip.jar` file from [here](https://github.com/CrimsonTitan79/ip/releases/download/A-Release/ip.jar) to a directory of your choice on your system.
+2. Download the `ip.jar` file from [here](https://github.com/CrimsonTitan79/ip/releases/download/A-Release/ip.jar) to a directory of your choice on your system.
 3. Execute `java -jar ip.jar` in a terminal in the directory chosen previously.
 The expected output should be:

 ```